aleph2c/miros/docs/_sources/zero_to_one.rst.txt

   state callback functions do not have their own memory.

-  Since the callback functions don't keep any information, they can be called by many different activeobjects, in that activeobject's thread, and behave as expected; there are no side effects.
+  Since the callback functions don't keep any information, they can be called by many different active objects, in that active object's thread, and behave as expected; there are no side effects.
 In this way, many different active objects can use the same set of state callback functions.